jmbataller/weather-api-sample/README.md

 TODO:

-- convert temperture to Celsius
+- convert temperture to Celsius and Farenheit
+- Caching
+- Setup hystrix